 Travel teams may practice or play Metro Baseball League games on any night of the work week during the regular season.
 Zumbro Valley League games (9AA and 10A) are scheduled on Sunday evenings.
 You should expect to have either games or practices scheduled on any night of the week during the season.
 Tournaments are held Fridays through Sundays.

 The spring/summer season staggers the start by grades.
 The 4th-8th grades start with tryouts for "Majors" in the house program in the April timeframe while the K-3 kick into gear the first of June.
 End of the season house playoffs are set in the middle of July and the optional 2nd/3rd grade tournament is usually the first week of August.
 Each season may be different based on the calendar so I suggest you see the many details in our Newsletter.
 Traveling also has different schedules but 10-14 year old tryouts are in March.

 Find the newsletter in the "Spring/Summer Baseball" tab.

-The travel program will hold tryouts on March 19th & 26th, 2017 at the Regional Sports Center in the Dome.
-Teams will be formed shortly thereafter (No later than April 1st).
+The travel program will hold tryouts in March at the Regional Sports Center (Dome).
+Teams will be formed shortly thereafter.

 Tryouts may be scary for some parents and some kids but there is really nothing to fear.
 While decisions at each level are never "black and white" both house majors and traveling programs have a well defined set of criteria and skills that we are looking for.
 They also have a number of individuals making the decisions so there are checks and balances in the system.